The Voice Kids (Philippine TV series) season 1: Live shows

 The Live shows were held in Newport Performing Arts Theater, Resorts World Manila, Newport City, Pasay starting from July 19, 2014.

-Unlike in the first season of the main version of the franchise, the outcome in the Live shows of the kids version will solely be from the results of the public's votes.
+Unlike in the first season of the main version of the franchise, the outcome in the Live shows of the kids version solely came from the results of the public's votes.
 Voting lines will be opened every Saturdays after all the performances of the artists, and will end on Sundays.
 In the semifinals, the top four artists coming from the results of the public votes will advance to the Finals.